Introduction

 - No explicit

-enginesspecified.
+enginesfield.
 Recommended Node 18+ (Next.js 14 compatible).
-Type definitions target@types/node^20. - Vercel default Node runtime is supported.
+Type definitions target@types/node^20. - Vercel default Node runtime is used.

 - No explicit